End-to-end testing for API only Ruby on Rails apps with Cucumber syntax

 End-to-end tests vs. Unit tests

-A general advice is to avoid abusing end-to-end tests, because they take significantly more time than their unit level associates; the GUI likes to change frequently which usually results in broken tests, etc…
+In general, it is advised to avoid abusing end-to-end tests, because they take significantly more time than their unit level associates; the GUI tends to change frequently, resulting in broken tests, and so on.

-• The API changes way less frequently than the GUI.
+• The API changes much less than the GUI.

 • We don’t need to render any HTML, except maybe in the case of emails.

-• No HTML response, no need to emulate a browser.
+• There is no HTML response, so there’s no need to emulate a browser.

-Our project has many unit tests and they run quite fast but people have had very limited success in reading the tests and understanding how the application should behave on a higher level, not to mention the business level.
+Our project has many unit tests and they run quite fast but our developers have had limited success in reading the tests and understanding how the application was supposed to behave on the business level.

 This was the main reason that drag me toward end-to-end testing.